Middle Head Officers Quarters

 An island paradise

 The park protects five historic harbour islands.
-Discover the rich convict and maritime heritage of Goat Island, along with stunning views from all angles.
+Discover the rich convict and maritime heritage of Me-Mel or Goat Island, along with stunning views from all angles.
 Why not picnic at Rodd or Shark Island?
 Set aside for public enjoyment as early as 1879, both offer picnic areas, beaches and paths for you to explore.
-The park’s exceptional landscapes are the perfect setting for fishing, swimming, scuba diving and soaking up the views.
-Head to Clark Island for an Aboriginal cultural experience and enjoy the city lights as you dine on Fort Denison.
+The park’s exceptional landscapes are the perfect setting for fishing, swimming, and soaking up the views.
+Head to Clark Island for an Aboriginal cultural experience or enjoy the city lights when you stay at Middle Head Officers Quarters.
 Sydney Harbour National Park is beloved by landscape photographers, so why not bring your camera and take a few shots?

 - Arabanoo lookout at Dobroyd Head Arabanoo lookout at Dobroyd Head is named in honour of Arabanoo, the first Aboriginal man to live among European settlers.
 It's a great spot for whale watching, offering views over North and South Head and the Pacific Ocean.